mariaidavi/DS_Nano_Final_Project/Blog.md

 ## Problem Statement:
 The problem is to build a dog breed classification model that can accurately predict the breed of a dog given an image.
 The model should be able to handle different dog breeds and achieve high accuracy in its predictions.

-# Strategy for Building the AI Dog Breed Classifier

-## Problem Statement Recap
-The problem is to build a dog breed classification model that can accurately predict the breed of a dog given an image.
-The model should be able to handle different dog breeds and achieve high accuracy in its predictions.

 ## Strategy

 To solve the problem of dog breed classification, we will follow a step-by-step strategy that encompasses data preparation, model development, training, and evaluation.
 The expected solution will be a trained model capable of accurately classifying dog breeds based on input images.
 Here is the strategy: